 I like to go to as many places as possible.
 Running different Countries/States/Counties is what it’s all about.
 If you have been there you have an opinion of the place.

-So some questions I’d been wanting to ask him for a while 🙂 He was also featured in the first chapter of a book called ‘Running Crazy‘ which you can buy from Amazon.
+So these are some questions of the questions I’d been wanting to ask him for a while 🙂 He was also featured in the first chapter of a book called ‘Running Crazy‘ which you can buy from Amazon below.

 What questions would you want to ask him? 🙂